 The most beautiful portion of the road starts near Lake Balea, where the road takes a serpentine shape down the valley.
 This trip is a joy for those who love to drive unique roads worldwide; the journey is about 3 hours or a bit more if you frequently stop for photography, which — trust us — you will!
 However, it is also possible to be driven along this highway.

 Wouldn’t it be great if you could visit two countries for the price of one?
-Well, you actually can; Bulgaria is not really that far from Bucharest; therefore, you can take advantage of the many organized tours that take you across the border to discover the wonders of the neighboring country; these are a few of our favorite ones:
+Well, on this day trip from Bucharest, you actually can.
+You’ll find that getting from Bucharest to Bulgaria is not far and is doable as a day trip.
+Therefore, you can take advantage of the many organized tours that take you across the border to discover the wonders of the neighboring country/